 - And for day trips you need to drive on your own.

-- You can also book various cruises to have a beautiful view of the old town with sunset.
+- You can also book various cruises for a beautiful view of the old town with sunset.

 Famous Festivals/Events – St Augustine Fl – St Augustine Itinerary